tezos-commons/baseDAO/docs/specification.md

   ; max_proposals : nat
   // ^ Determine the maximum number of ongoing proposals that are allowed in the contract.
   ; max_votes : nat
-  // ^ Determine the maximum number of votes associated with a proposal including positive votes ; max_quorum_threshold : quorum_threshold
+  // ^ Determine the maximum number of votes associated with a proposal.
+  ; max_quorum_threshold : quorum_fraction
   // ^ Determine the maximum value of quorum threshold that is allowed.
-  ; min_quorum_threshold : quorum_threshold
+  ; min_quorum_threshold : quorum_fraction
   // ^ Determine the minimum value of quorum threshold that is allowed.

   ; period : period
   // ^ Determines the stages length.

-  ; proposal_flush_time : seconds
-  // ^ Determine the minimum amount of seconds after the proposal is proposed to be able to be `flushed`.
-  // Have to be bigger than `period * 2`

-  ; proposal_expired_time : seconds
-  // ^ Determine the minimum amount of seconds after the proposal is proposed to be considered as expired.
-  // Have to be bigger than `proposal_flush_time`

-  ; quorum_threshold : quorum_threshold
-  // ^ Determine the quorum threshold that the proposals need to meet.
   ; fixed_proposal_fee_in_token : nat
   // ^ A base fee paid for submitting a new proposal.